StevenSong/cxr-data-ingest/README.md

 ## CheXpert Plus

 **NB**: while CheXpert Plus ships with labels using the updated CheXbert labeler and further provides separate labels per sections, there are subtle errors in the labels that arise from specific preprocessing steps by the CheXpert Plus authors.
 See this GitHub issue for more details: https://github.com/Stanford-AIMI/chexpert-plus/issues/13.
-As a result, we apply further custom preprocessing to address this and other issues, detailed below.
+As a result, we apply further custom preprocessing to address this and other issues, detailed below, before ultimately applying both the CheXpert and CheXbert labelers for experimentation.

 Apologies this section is not as detailed with precise commands, however we outline the steps as follows: